DS3Lab/DocParser/README.md

 ### Evaluations

+#### arXivDocs
+The results of our current system on arXivDocs-target is likely to perform better than the one evaluated in the last version of the paper, mostly due to further improvements to postprocessing.

 #### ICDAR 2013, Table Structure Recognition
 Updated Results.
 We corrected a read-out error on the outputs of the provided evaluation script for documents with multiple tables.